Back to Learning Catalog

 • Identifying theme

-• Analyzing how theme develops
+• Analyzing how a theme develops

 • Comparing and contrasting mediums